federicotorrielli/blog/content/posts/dnd_characters.md

     - **Virtue:** Fiercely Loyal to Friends (But suspicious of everyone else).
     - **Flaw:** Prone to Holding Grudges (Never forgets a slight, even a minor one).
 - **Situational Emergence:** These core traits shouldn't dominate every interaction.
 Instead, they should _pop up_ in specific, relevant situations.
 The character afraid of failure might seem confident most of the time, but crumble when assigned leadership.
 The secretly generous one might surprise everyone with an unexpected act of kindness when no one is looking.
-- **Subtlety Over Spectacle:** Avoid traits like "Always tells the truth" or "Compulsively steals."
+- **Subtlety Over Spectacle:** Avoid traits like "Always tells the truth" or "Compulsively steals".
 These are hard to play realistically and consistently.
 Focus on internal struggles, tendencies, and values that manifest situationally.

 **Key Takeaway:** Start with one specific virtue and one specific flaw.
 Let them emerge naturally in relevant situations rather than defining every action.
 This creates depth without making the character a caricature.